South Africa

 Sugar tax

 A tax on sugar-sweetened beverages, in the form of the Health Promotion Levy on Sugary Beverages, was introduced on 1 April 2018.
 The base on which the levy is applied is the sugar content of the beverage.
-The current levy is 2.1 cents per gram for sugar content in excess of 4g/100ml.
+The current levy is 2.1 cents per gram of sugar content in excess of 4g/100ml.

 Air passenger tax